refinedev/refine/documentation/blog/2022-07-21-admin-panel-with-materialui-and-strapi.md

 `undoable`:  UI updates are immediately updated, but you can undo the mutation.

 We'll implement `undoable` mutation mode.
-The mutation is applied locally, redirection and UI updates are executed immediately as if the mutation is succesful.
+The mutation is applied locally, redirection and UI updates are executed immediately as if the mutation is successful.
 Waits for a customizable amount of timeout period before mutation is applied.

 During the timeout, mutation can be cancelled from the notification with an undo button and UI will revert back accordingly.